-SunRunner...high-capacity bus-based transit system that delivers fast and efficient service that may include dedicated lanes, busways, traffic signal priority, off-board fare collection, elevated platforms, and enhanced stations.
+SunRunner...high-capacity Bus Rapid Transit system developed by the Pinellas Suncoast Transit Authority (PSTA) delivering fast and efficient service that may include dedicated lanes, busways, traffic signal priority, off-board fare collection, elevated platforms, and enhanced stations.

 Primary Key Assets:

 The existing Pinellas & Skyway Trails with an array of City & Forward Pinellas Complete Streets bikeways either currently built, being planned & developed, approved for financing, or approved for construction awaiting an official start date.

 Pinellas Suncoast Transit Authority’s public transportation system SunRunner (Bus Rapid Transit) system connecting Downtown St. Pete with St. Pete Beaches.
 Under current construction with an expected mid 2022 launch date.

 The City’s economy will be greatly enhanced as many new international urban ecotourists & African American visitors will now be attracted to our BikesNBuses Plan assembled by merging our nationally recognized Pinellas (W-E) & Skyway (N-S) Bike Trails with our existing & future planned City/Forward Pinellas Complete Streets bikeways into our area's new low cost PSTA SunRunner connecting Downtown St. Pete with the St. Pete Beaches. (mid-2022).